SysPoe/train-wiki/docs/Rollingstock/EMU.md

   > - Changed out some couplers, contracted to Voith Turbo for $2.94 million<sup>\[5\]</sup>.
   > - "Bogie relife", and "Bogie Relife 1" (Heavy Overhaul of QR EMU Bogie) both contracted to Downer EDI Rail and totalling $12.63 million<sup>\[5, 6\]</sup>.
 - _2025_: EMUs anticipated to commence retirement (as of August 2021)<sup>\[7\]</sup>.
+- _2025, July 1_: All EMUs retired from revenue service.
+- _2025, July 5_: EMU farewell tour.
+Originally 55 and 59 were scheduled to do it,however 55 had issues and only 59 performed the tour.
+Leaving from Roma Street, the EMU was so full it barely even had standing room and even that was only in the front carriages.
+SEQTA boarded in the back, and I had to race the train to Caboolture.

 ## Fleet Status